 asp.net cache directory so that aspx pages are recompiled.
 Use the following command:

 With this injection, previously functioning pages may stop working if a

 content-type is not set correctly.
 To correct, review and update the

 content-types in your app or disable auto-instrumentation.

-There is a known issue in version 188.8.131.52 of the .NET Framework agent that prevents auto-injection in certain specific cases.
-This issue only affects WebForms websites running in integrated pipeline mode, and only occurs when navigating to the website's root URL.
+A known issue in the .NET Framework agent version 18.104.22.168 prevents auto-injection in certain specific cases.
+This issue only affects WebForms websites running in integrated pipeline mode, and it only occurs when navigating to the website's root URL.